-These metallic bench grinders are well suited for high volume work due to their stability and ability to be used more multiple jobs without needing to adjust the wheels.
+These metallic bench grinders are well suited for high-volume work due to their stability and ability to be used more multiple jobs without needing to adjust the wheels.

 Professional Grade or Light-duty

-Choosing between an industrial grade and a light duty grinder will typically be your first decision.
-Industrial grade units will be more powerful and heavier so they’ll be higher priced and made to work with larger tools and materials.
-They also tend to have wheel covers which are designed to stay on for much longer periods of time and as a result make it much harder to change out the grinding wheels.
+Choosing between an industrial grade and a light-duty grinder will typically be your first decision.
+Industrial-grade units will be more powerful and heavier so they’ll be higher priced and made to work with larger tools and materials.
+They also tend to have wheel covers which are designed to stay on for much longer periods of time and as a result, make it much harder to change out the grinding wheels.
 Light-duty models may be less powerful but are much easier to transport and generally allow for easy removal of accessories.
 This is useful for those that want to swap out grinding wheels for wire wheels and back when projects include polishing as well as sharpening on a regular basis.

 Accessories and Safety Features

-Next, it’s important to consider which accessories come with the bench grinder.
-While most models will come with the bare essentials every time (two wheels included, spark deflectors, and tool rests) there are extra attachments which can become lifesavers given certain conditions.
+Next, it is important to consider which accessories come with the bench grinder.
+While most models will come with the bare essentials every time (two wheels included, spark deflectors, and tool rest) there are extra attachments that can become lifesavers given certain conditions.
 For example, some grinders come with gooseneck lamps attached to the top of the grinder to provide more accurate lighting when working with the wheels or attempting to replace them.
 Occasionally, some models come with LED-lighted spark shields which can accomplish the same effect as a goose lamp while being far less obstructive.
 Other units may come with a wheel dressing tool which will go a long way in keeping the grinding wheels constantly in great condition.
 This also guarantees that the wheel will grind quickly and with the least amount of heat.
 Other attachments will focus on the longevity of the device such as rubber bumpers on the bottom or additional anti-vibration hardware near the wheel clamps which not only make the machine steadier in use but also protects the other attachments on the machine from being shaken loose.
-Other features to bear in mind are dust protective switch covers which can similarly increase the lifespan of the grinder.
+Other features to bear in mind are dust-protective switch covers which can similarly increase the lifespan of the grinder.

 Other features to keep in mind are the grinder speed and the quality of the wheels.
-Higher amperage in a unit does not always translate to higher rpm’s, so making sure to check the exact speed of the machine when necessary can save a lot of time.
+Higher amperage in a unit does not always translate to higher RPSs, so make sure to check the exact speed of the machine when necessary can save a lot of time.
 The quality of grinding wheels will be decided by what materials are going to be cut or sharpened and how often the wheels are going to be in use.
 Wheels made out of aluminium oxide, silicon carbide, or ceramic grains are conventional abrasives used for most common sharpening jobs.
-For cutting or deburring work, coarser grains (with G10 being the largest grit size) is the best choice, while ultra-fine grain sizes (G600 being the smallest) are best suited for precision finish work.
+For cutting or deburring work, coarser grains (with G10 being the largest grit size) are the best choice, while ultra-fine grain sizes (G600 being the smallest) are best suited for precision finish work.

 You should absolutely remain aware of what type of machine best fits your budget.
 While it is important to save money whenever possible, it often benefits you, in the long run, to stick with certain brands and quality tools even if the price is higher.
 A good tool will last longer and help to complete work more efficiently.
 Some bench grinders will be much more expensive but offer a higher hp motor which could be vital to successfully sharpen tools to your or a client’s satisfaction.
-Other models may offer a cheaper price for a lower power motor, but presently added unique features that could potentially be more useful.
+Other models may offer a cheaper price for a lower power motor but presently added unique features that could potentially be more useful.